TheAyoKhan/dictionary-app/README.md

 ## Final Note

-Despite the MIT License (see above) stating that you are allowed to distribute the Software without restriction, I would prefer that you not claim that you made this.
+Despite the MIT License (see above) stating that you are allowed to distribute the Software without restriction, I would prefer that you not take it and claim it as yours.